renatomatos79/playground/lesson-001/readme.txt

 =================================================================================

-Another approach to find the container, it's sending the output list above to the grep using | like the sintaxe below
+Another approach to find our container, it's sending the output list above to the grep command using the operator "|" in the syntax below

 $ docker container ls -a | grep nginx fe6f76edf010   nginx         "/docker-entrypoint.…"   27 minutes ago   Up 25 minutes               0.0.0.0:8080->80/tcp   zealous_lichterman

 =================================================================================

-In our previous command we could identify nginx running and listening the door 8080 Let's print the nginx output using CURL according to the sintaxy below
+In our previous command, we could identify the Nginx container which was running and listening to door number 8080 Let's print the Nginx output using CURL according to the syntax below

 $ curl get http://localhost:8080
 curl: (6) Could not resolve host: get